Code-Parrot-ai/10x-frontend-developer/basic/web-accessibility.md

 ---
-title: Why You Should Not Use <div> Elements in Web Design?
+title: Why You Should Not Use <div> Elements in Web Development?
 subtitle: Enhancing Digital Inclusivity- A Guide to Website Accessibility
 slug: web-accessibility.
 tags: jsx, browser, accessibility, react, javascript